Apocryphal Hebrew Angel Names

 Quick summary

 Apocryphal Hebrew angel names come from texts outside the core Hebrew Bible, including works such as 1 Enoch and 2 Esdras.
 These sources are important for names like Uriel, Raguel, Sariel, Remiel, Phanuel, and Azazel.
-They shaped later angelology, but they should not be described as if every tradition receives them with the same authority.
+They shaped later angelology, but no tradition receives all of them with the same authority.

 Apocryphal Hebrew Angel Names audio brief